-United Airlines wants four engines to operate on their Denver hub which is at high altitude.
+United Airlines wants four engines to operate at their Denver hub which is at a high altitude.
 However, American Airline was looking for a two-engine aircraft for more efficiency.
 On the other hand, Eastern Airlines wants more than two engines due to their overwater routes to the Caribbean.
 Then, the agreement has been done on trijet and the development process began.
 At first, Boeing collaborated with de Havilland to complete the project.
 But later, this collaboration could not go any further and Boeing alone start the development of the aircraft.

 Risky start of Boeing 727

 In the early stages, Boeing 727 enjoyed great fame in the aviation industry around the globe.
 In fact, Boeing has decided to build only 50 727s but ended up producing a total of 1,832 aircraft.
-The trijet airliner had a great demand among airlines operating at smaller as it has the ability to land at shorter runways.
+The trijet airliner had a great demand among airlines operating at smaller as it has the ability to land on shorter runways.
 Boeing produced this aircraft for more than 21 years and finally ceased production in September 1984.
 The aircraft which was once considered ‘very risky to travel on’ became one of the highest-selling airliners.
-It was the first aircraft to cross over the 1,000 sales marks.
+It was the first aircraft to cross over the 1,000 sales mark.
 Although, the aircraft took a very risky start but ended up getting o lot of fame.

 After entering the service in 1964, the aircraft gets into some fatal crashes in less than 3 months, hence, terrifying people a lot.
 The aircraft was considered to be fatal to travel on.
 Many agents avoided people booking flights on 727 and even some major corporations asked their employees to avoid Boeing 727 flights.
 All these accidents created a great controversy around the globe, even some demanding to ground the aircraft.
 These accidents include:

-- August 16, 1965, United Airlines flight 389 crashed into Lake Michigan while descending for landing at O’Hare Airport.
+- On August 16, 1965, United Airlines flight 389 crashed into Lake Michigan while descending for landing at O’Hare Airport.
 It killed all 30 people on board.

-- November 8, 1965, American Airlines flight 383 crashed during its approach to Greater Cincinnati, killing 62 out 0f 66 people on board (3 passengers and one crew member survived)
+- On November 8, 1965, American Airlines flight 383 crashed during its approach to Greater Cincinnati, killing 62 out 0f 66 people on board (3 passengers and one crew member survived)

 - November 11.
 1965, United Airlines flight 227 crashed on landing at Salt Lake City International Airport, killing 43 out of 91 onboard.